 Role of Shareholders and Articles of Association

-Shareholders have a say in compensation matters, as their approval is required for the aggregate maximum amounts of compensation for the Board and for the IEC through binding votes at each AGM, and with their approval being sought for the company’s remuneration policy through the non-binding, consultative vote on the Compensation Report.
+Shareholders have a say in compensation matters, with their formal approval being required for the aggregate maximum amounts of compensation for the Board and for the IEC through binding votes at each AGM, and with their approval being sought for the company’s remuneration policy through the non-binding, consultative vote on the Compensation Report.
 In addition, the principles of compensation for the Board and for the IEC are governed by the Articles of Association, which are also approved by the shareholders.
 The Articles of Association are available at www.idorsia.com/AoA.
 The compensation provisions in the Articles of Association include the principles of compensation applicable to the Board and the IEC, the structure of the shareholders’ vote on compensation, and provisions on credit and loans, as summarized in the table:

 |Overview of compensation-related provisions in Idorsia’s Articles of Association|

 |Resolutions on compensation||7|

 |Supplementary compensation amount for new members of the Executive Management||8|

 |Agreements relating to compensation for members of the Board of Directors and the Executive Management||25|